mitexleo/fediroma/docs/docs/configuration/search.md

 >    private_key: "private key",
 >    initial_indexing_chunk_size: 100_000

-Information about setting up meilisearch can be found in the [official documentation](https://docs.meilisearch.com/learn/getting_started/installation.html).
+Information about setting up Meilisearch can be found in the [official documentation](https://docs.meilisearch.com/learn/getting_started/installation.html).
 You probably want to start it with `MEILI_NO_ANALYTICS=true` environment variable to disable analytics.
-At least version 0.25.0 is required, but you are strongly adviced to use at least 0.26.0, as it introduces the `--enable-auto-batching` option which drastically improves performance.
+At least version 0.25.0 is required, but you are strongly advised to use at least 0.26.0, as it introduces the `--enable-auto-batching` option, which drastically improves performance.
 Without this option, the search is hardly usable on a somewhat big instance.

 ### Private key authentication (optional)